 A few weeks ago, we made our bi-annual visit to the dentist.
-Like any mom, I crossed my fingers that my youngest would at least be compliant and that we’d make it out alive with a bonus of being cavity free.
-We succeeded on all counts and at the end of the visit my 5 year old exclaimed, “Mom, did you know that sometime soon my teeth will get wiggly and when it falls out I’ll get a visit from the tooth fairy?”
+Like any mom, I crossed my fingers that my youngest would at least be compliant and that we’d make it out alive with the bonus of being cavity-free.
+We succeeded on all counts, and at the end of the visit my 5-year-old exclaimed, “Mom, did you know that sometime soon my teeth will get wiggly and when it falls out I’ll get a visit from the tooth fairy?”

 To say she was ecstatic about this upcoming event would be an understatement.
 Ever since, we’ve been brushing and flossing and wiggling teeth, “just in case”.

-- Tooth Fairy Letter Set digital files (download below)
+- Tooth Fairy Notes digital file (download below)

 - color printer

 - white cardstock

 - Download and print the Tooth Fairy Template Printables.
 There are 2 pages – 1 blue and 1 pink, so pick your favorite!

 - Cut out each section on the page – the letter to the Tooth Fairy, the letter from the Tooth Fairy, the inspection ticket, and the tooth box.